Amey-Jain/audiofingerprinting/README.md

 ### Current status
 Project is not completed yet.
 Currently it has stable database system ready for its use.
 Following functionalities are yet to be added:
-* (Tool A) Matching module: Match fingerprints against each other and compare
+* (Tool A) Matching module: Match fingerprints against each other and compare- DONE
 * (Tool A) Subtitle editor: Using result set of matched fingerprints edit original subtitle file
 * (Tool B) Under development
 ## Scope